 1. Is this critical to the core plot?

-3. Do I even know what happened?
+3. Do you even know what happened?

-4. Will this kill my momentum?
+4. Will this kill your momentum?

 When you're on a roll, you're on a roll.
 If stopping is going to make you stare at the screen when your fingers were ready to type another three hours, keep moving.
 Make a few quick notes so you don't forget, then get back and let the muse work.
 Once done, decide if you need to go back or not.